There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 - one failure cascading into everything

-So when you start something new, your instinct is:
+So when you start something new, the instinct is:

 “Let’s not repeat those mistakes.”